Surgical Negligence Claims

 Every year the NHS performs millions of operations (in 2013/2014 there were 4.7m operations performed by NHS hospitals).
 Many more elective procedures take place at private hospitals across the country every day.
 The vast majority of these procedures are successful and without complication.
 However, sometimes surgical errors are made, and in some cases the result of such errors can be catastrophic or even fatal, leading to surgical negligence claims being carried out.

-What is Surgical Negligence?
+What is surgical negligence?

 Surgical negligence happens when a surgeon during an operation causes injury to the patient or makes a pre-existing injury worse than before.

 All medical professionals are expected to provide their patients with a reasonable standard of care which demonstrates an acceptable level of competence.
 Surgeons are therefore expected to provide a reasonable degree of care and skill when carrying out operative procedures.
-If they do not, and if a patient suffers harm as a result, a claim for clinical negligence can be brought.
+If they do not, and if a patient suffers harm as a result, a claim for surgical negligence can be brought.

-Types of Surgical Negligence
+Types of surgical negligence

-There are many different types of surgical negligence.
-However, some of those most commonly experienced in practice include the performance of the wrong procedure or operating on the wrong body part.
-Sometimes foreign bodies such as surgical instruments are negligently left inside a patient following an operation, something which can cause pain and infection.
 Other types of claims include causing nerve damage during an operation, or damage to other organs that is not diagnosed and rectified at the time of the surgery (or within a reasonable period of time) and also causing infection to the patient due to poor hygiene before, during or after the surgical procedure.

 Additionally, prior to undertaking a surgical procedure on a patient, it is the duty of the surgeon to obtain informed consent from the patient.
-Informed consent means taking reasonable care to ensure that all material risks of the operation are explained to the patient and ensuring that any reasonable alternative or variant treatments are discussed with the patient.
+Informed consent means taking reasonable care to ensure that all material risks of the operation are explained to the patient and that any reasonable alternative or variant treatments are discussed with the patient.
 If the surgeon does not do this, then the patient will be taken not to have given their informed consent to the procedure, even if they have signed a pre-operative consent form.

 One such example was a patient who was admitted to hospital for an arthroscopy procedure on his shoulder.
 During the course of the operation, the surgeon used a skin staple to secure an elastic drape that was covering the patient’s shoulder.
 This staple fell into one of the patient’s operation portals and this went undetected by the surgeon.
-It was not removed at the end of the operation prior to the closing of the patient’s wound, and thereafter following the patient’s discharge led to infection.
+It was not removed at the end of the operation before the closing of the patient’s wound, and thereafter following the patient’s discharge led to infection.
 The patient suffered months of pain and suffering before undergoing an x-ray of his shoulder, following which the staple was identified.
 The patient had to undergo a further operation to remove the staple.
 Osbornes represented this patient in his subsequent clinical negligence claim against the hospital and obtained an admission of liability.
 Following negotiations with the hospital’s lawyers, the case eventually settled for a five-figure sum.
 This included compensation for:

 • The pain and suffering experienced by the claimant;